bzvnr/Renumber-Textile-References/README.md

   In the terminal, enter `cd [filePathToProjectDirectory]` without the brackets. (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
 The directory navigated to should contain the project's `lib` folder.
 </details>
 - If npm packages have not been installed yet, enter `npm install` in the terminal
 - In terminal, enter the command `npm run build`.
-This updates the [bundle.js](./dist/bundle.js) file, allowing [webpage](./index.html) to use the updated values.
+This updates the [bundle.js](./dist/bundle.js) file, allowing [webpage](./index.html) to use the updated values
 - Open `index.html` in any browser.
-The webpage should update your references using the desired *referenceSection*
+The webpage should use the provided values in [./lib/config.js] with the [system](./lib/renumberReferences.js) [files](./lib/renumberTextarea.js) to update any provided text

 ## Limitations